depthbomb/Scraps/README.md

 Scraps requires your Scrap.TF session cookie, `scr_session` to function.
 This can be found by accessing your browers's dev tools (usually by pressing `F12`), going to **Application** and then **Cookies**.
 This process may differ depending on your browser.

+## Using Proxies

+As of 4.7.0.0, Scraps comes with experimental proxy support.
+You may supply a newline-delimited list of _HTTP/S_ proxies in the settings.
+You must provide your own proxy addresses and proxies found in public lists are normally unreliable.
+There is also a good chance that CloudFlare blocks requests made with proxies.
+Consider using a VPN alongside Scraps instead.

 ## Launch Arguments

 - `/Debug` Enable logging debug info to the app's log window